swagmaster678/Brice-White-Field-Portfolio/README.md

 -My Portfolio
-* Has a navbar that has linkts to About me, Portfolio page, and Contact information.
+* Has a navbar that has links to About me, Portfolio page, and Contact information.
 * Has a responsive layout.
 * Has responsive images.
 * Functional.